 Port-based 802.1X: In the 802.1X-world, the user is called the supplicant, the switch is the authenticator, and the RADIUS server is the authentication server.
 The authenticator acts as the man-in-the-middle, forwarding requests and responses between the supplicant and the authentication server.
 Frames sent between the supplicant and the switch are special 802.1X frames, known as EAPOL (EAP Over LANs) frames.
 EAPOL frames encapsulate EAP PDUs (RFC3748).
 Frames sent between the switch and the RADIUS server are RADIUS packets.
 RADIUS packets also encapsulate EAP PDUs together with other attributes like the switch's IP address, name, and the supplicant's port number on the switch.
 EAP is very flexible, in that it allows for different authentication methods, like MD5-Challenge, PEAP, and TLS.
-The important thing is that the authentication server are using, or how many information exchange frames are needed for a particular method.
+The important thing is that the authenticator (the switch) doesn't need to know which authentication method the supplicant and the authentication server are using, or how many information exchange frames are needed for a particular method.
 The switch simply encapsulates the EAP part of the frame into the relevant type (EAPOL or RADIUS) and forwards it.